 In this paper we have presented a general overview of the OU-MER pipeline, with a particular focus on the work done for the data released as part of Q1.
 The Q1 exercise has allowed us to identify some areas in which to focus our work towards future, larger data releases such as DR1.

 The main goal of OU-MER is to provide photometric and morphological measurements to both the customer OUs in the \Euclid SGS (OU-PHZ, OU-SIR, OU-SHE) and the general scientific community.
 The main effort towards the upcoming Data Release 1 (DR1) is to improve the consistency of our photometry.
 The validation pipeline has shown that the current results for photometry are reasonably good, although with some room for improvement.
-As part of the continuing pipeline development we are currently conducting various tests to reach a full understanding of some issues that are outlined in the Q1 release notes (details in the Q1 Explanatory Supplement linked in Sect. \ref{subsect:release}).

-The most important assessment on the quality of the OU-MER pipeline output products is going to come from the downstream units such as OU-PHZ, -SHE and -LE3 when using larger quantities of \Euclid data in a cosmology analysis such as planned for DR1 and later releases.
+As part of the continuing pipeline development, we are currently conducting various tests to reach a full understanding of some issues that are outlined in the Q1 release notes (details in the Q1 Explanatory Supplement linked in Sect. \ref{subsect:release}).
+The most important assessment on the quality of the OU-MER pipeline output products is going to come from the downstream units such as OU-PHZ, -SHE, and -LE3 when using larger quantities of \Euclid data in a cosmology analysis such as the one planned for DR1 and later releases.